Evolution of coexisting long and short period stellar activity cycles: Dependencies of the residuals on other quantities

 \subsection{Dependence on age}

+Stellar activity decreases monotonically with age for dwarfs, so it is instructive to plot the residual $c$ from \Eq{cResidual} versus $\log\bra{R'_{\rm HK}}$.
+Figure~\ref{pRHK_residual_RHK} shows that \Eq{RHK_relation} begins to fail for the smallest values of $\log\bra{R'_{\rm HK}}<-5.0$.
+Stars with very low activity are ``superrotating,'' i.e., they rotate faster than expected based on their activity level.
+This is again a clear indication that these stars, notably 16~Cyg~A and B (blue $q$ and $r$ symbols), $\alpha$~Cen A (blue $k$ symbol), and KIC~8006161 (blue $o$ symbol), have experienced reduced magnetic braking as a consequence of the large-scale cyclic dynamo having started to shut down \citep{KN17}.
+For 16~Cyg~A and B (blue $q$ and $r$ symbols in \Fig{pRHK_residual_RHK}), this has already happened.

 As discussed by BV, the coexistence of long and short period cycles in some stars suggests that multiple stellar dynamos can operate simultaneously.
-This interpretation offers a fresh opportunity to consider the evolution of stellar cycles in the BST diagram, as stars move from high levels of activity (right side of \Fig{pKG}) toward lower activity states (left side of \Fig{pKG}).
+As we have seen from \Tab{DoubleCycles}, this is a possibility for all stars younger than about $2.3\Gyr$.
+This interpretation offers a fresh opportunity to consider the evolution of stellar cycles in the BST diagram as stars move from high levels of activity (right side of \Fig{pKG}) toward lower activity states (left side of \Fig{pKG}).

-Evidently, long period cycles are dominant for stars on the active side of the Vaughan--Preston gap, while short period cycles dominate on the inactive side.
-This idea may help to explain some of the outliers discussed in \Sec{Outliers}.
-In particular, the short period cycles in HD~22049 (red e symbol), HD~165341A (red n symbol), and HD~149661 (red k symbol) may be operating outside the optimal range of the underlying dynamo, so they do not fit the pattern established by other cycles on the inactive branch.
-The short period cycle in HD~30495 (blue $e$ symbol) also falls slightly below the inactive branch at these higher activity levels, so it may be similarly affected.
-Evolving toward the Vaughan--Preston gap, short period cycles begin to appear directly on the inactive branch (blue $f$ and $p$ symbols).
+Evidently, long period cycles are dominant for stars on the active side of the Vaughan--Preston gap, whereas short period cycles dominate on the inactive side.
+This idea may help to explain some of the outliers discussed above.
+In particular, the short period cycle in HD~22049 (red e symbol), which is very young ($0.6\Gyr$), may be operating outside the optimal range of the underlying dynamo, so it falls below the pattern established by other cycles on the inactive branch.
+By contrast, HD~165341A (red n symbol) and HD~149661 (red k symbol) are older, and their short cycles agree reasonably well with the computed ones.
+HD~30495 (blue $e$ symbol) is also fairly young ($1.1\Gyr$), but its short cycle period agrees with stars on the inactive branch.
+Evolving toward the Vaughan--Preston gap, short period cycles begin to appear slightly above the inactive branch (blue $f$ and $p$ symbols).
 At comparable activity levels, we see coexisting long and short cycles for HD~78366 (blue $G/g$ symbols) and HD~114710 (blue $J/j$ symbols).
-The long cycles in these stars fall on the active branch, while the short cycles appear to be outliers (see discussion in \Sec{Outliers}).
-Just across the Vaughan-Preston gap, we find HD~190406 (blue $N/n$ symbols), which is the only star in the sample with long and short period cycles that both fall directly onto their respective branches.
+The long cycles in these stars fall on the active branch, whereas the short cycles appear to be outliers.
+Just across the Vaughan--Preston gap, we find HD~190406 (blue $N/n$ symbols), which is the only star in the sample with long and short period cycles that both fall directly onto their respective branches.
+At an age of $2.1\Gyr$, it is no longer very young.